 The Government alleged that Applicant is ineligible for a clearance because he made financial decisions that indicate poor self-control, lack of judgment, or unwillingness to abide by rules and regulations, all of which raise questions about his reliability, trustworthiness, and ability to protect classified information.
-The SOR identified ten debts totaling approximately \$40,000 that include delinquent credit card accounts.
-Applicant admits to each of the delinquent accounts listed in in the SOR.
+The SOR identified five delinquent debts that have been charged off or placed for collection totaling in excess of \$34,000.
+Applicant admits to each of the delinquent accounts listed in the SOR.
+Credit Reports of Applicant dated June 3, 2016; and April 21, 2018; confirm the indebtedness listed in the SOR.
+(Government Exhibits 5 and 6.)